Client & Prospect Data to Track

 I think what's most important to be said here for the list above is that you should be taking notes on even the "small talk" or personal things you and your clients/prospects chat about.
 What are their weekend plans?
 Do they have a vacation coming up?
 Did they do anything fun for the most recent holiday?

 Then, the next time you chat, you can pick up right where you left off.
-You’ll look competent to your clients and they’ll feel you truly value your relationship with them enough to care about their personal lives.
+You'll look competent to your clients, and they'll feel you genuinely value your relationship with them enough to care about their personal lives.

 Storing the Data

-There’s really only one constructive way to store a mass amount of data on your clients and prospects in an organized fashion, and that’s by using software.
-More and more insurance agents are switching from paper files, Excel spreadsheets, and generic Customer Relationship Management (CRM) software to an industry-specific agency management system (AMS).
+There's only one constructive, organized way to store a mass amount of data on your clients and prospects, and that's by using software.
+For life & health insurance agencies, the best option is an industry-specific agency management system (AMS).
 Why?
-Because industry-specific AMSs are built for insurance agencies.
-And they often tailor to a certain niche, like how AgencyBloc is built specifically for life and health agencies.
+Because industry-specific AMSs are built for insurance agencies; generic CRMs are made for various industries.
+An AMS is also often tailored to a specific niche, like how AgencyBloc is explicitly built for life and health agencies.

-There’s so much to be said about maintaining your data in an AMS vs. paper files or spreadsheets.
-To learn more, check out our eBook, Switching from Excel Spreadsheets to an Industry-Specific Agency Management System: How and Why.
+There's so much to be said about maintaining your data in an AMS vs. generic options.
+To learn more, check out our guide, Running an Organized, Efficient Insurance Agency: Using an agency management system to improve business operations.

 An AMS has several other benefits beyond being organized that we touched on before: